 Medium and Support:

-Woodcut printed in black ink on thin wove paper
+Woodcut printed in brown ink on thin wove paper

 Print impression quality: